-In 1833 Eugène François Vidocq, a French soldier, criminal and privateer, founded the first known private detective agency, Le bureau des renseignments (Office of Intelligence) and, again, hired ex-cons.
+The history of private investigations: In 1833 Eugène François Vidocq, a French soldier, criminal and privateer, founded the first known private detective agency, Le bureau des renseignments (Office of Intelligence) and, again, hired ex-cons.
 Official law enforcement tried many times to shut it down.
 In 1842 police arrested him in suspicion of unlawful imprisonment and taking money on false pretenses after he had solved an embezzling case.
 Vidocq later suspected that it had been a set-up.
 He was sentenced for five years with a 3,000-franc fine but the Court of Appeals released him.
 Vidocq is credited with having introduced record-keeping, criminology and ballistics to criminal investigation.
 He made the first plaster casts of shoe impressions.
 He created indelible ink and unalterable bond paper with his printing company.
 His form of anthropometrics is still partially used by French police.
 He is also credited for philanthropic pursuits – he claimed he never informed on anyone who had stolen for real need.

-After Vidocq, the industry was born.
+After Vidocq, the history of private investigations really begins and the industry was born.
 Much of what private investigators in the early days was to act as the police in matters that their clients felt the police were not equipped for or willing to do.
 A larger role for this new private investigative industry to was to act as pseudo law men, particularly when dealing with labor and employee issues.
 The wealthy found that the need to help control large numbers of workers who had developed new ideas as a result of the French Revolution and the freedom of men did not sit well with the wealthy resource owners.
 Some early private investigators were nothing short of mercenaries and or professional military companies helping private entities with problems that could be solved with force or the show of force, usually in foreign countries.